mariusl/RaspberryPi_home_surveillance/README.md

 ### How it works

-When a movement is detected, the application records a video that is sent to your phone by the bot Once installed, the monitoring system is managed from your smartphone with the bot's commands.
+When a movement is detected, the application records a video that is sent to your phone by the bot.
+Once installed, the monitoring system is managed from your smartphone with the bot's commands.
 The system is started by a systemd service activated at boot time

 ### Prerequisites